-To give candidates the opportunity to practice challenging a competency-based exam, with assessment and feedback from an objective third party.
+Objective: To give candidates the opportunity to practice answering competency-based questions, with assessment and feedback.
 To give both the candidate and the sponsor an indication of the candidate's preparedness for the CNIE and identify areas on which to focus in the time remaining before the exam.